What is conflict resolution and mediation for?

 The resolution of a dispute or conflict can lead to improved relationships and outcomes between any number of people.
 The breadth of experience I have accumulated in my working and social life is ideally suited to my facilitating both conflict resolution, mediation, and workplace mediation in my therapeutic practice.
 My experience in life and work is that conflict can result in resolution and that such resolution can provide a better environment and outcome and quality of relationship for those concerned than when the conflict was experienced.
 The general view in society of conflict in human relationships is that one should steer away from direct involvement.
 My approach, on the contrary – and maybe less common – is that conflict can lead to a perfect opportunity for enhanced resolution for those concerned.
 My approach therefore to conflict resolution and mediation is one borne of a determination to seek a solution for the benefit of all concerned.

-The breadth of experience I have accumulated in my working and social life is ideally suited to my facilitating workplace mediation and conflict resolution in my therapeutic practice.
+The breadth of experience I have accumulated in my working and social life is ideally suited to my facilitating workplace mediation and conflict resolution in my therapeutic practice, and I’ve worked in conflict resolution and mediation with the following:

 My conflict resolution and mediation expertise